Fantasy football QB rankings: Lawrence, Howell among Week 8 must-starts - UPI.com

 If you need more options for your roster, check out my top add/drops article.
 My Week 8 rankings for running backs, wide receivers and tight ends are also available and will be updated throughout the week.

 Lamar Jackson leads my Top 20 quarterback rankings, which are listed below.
-Jalen Hurts, Lawrence, Patrick Mahomes and Justin Herbert are my other Top 5 options.
+Jalen Hurts, Lawrence, Justin Herbert and Tua Tagovailoa are my other Top 5 options.

 No quarterbacks are on bye this week, but those with stock in Brock Purdy, Justin Fields, Daniel Jones, Ryan Tannehill and Deshaun Watson should monitor their injury statuses before plugging them into lineups.